Deep Drawing Operation in Sheet Metal

 Deep Drawing Calculation Examples

-Problem: Calculate the blank diameter and number of Drawing operations required to deep draw a cup of diameter 50 mm and depth 60 mm?
+Problem: Calculate the blank diameter and number of drawing operations required to deep draw a cup of diameter 50 mm and depth 60 mm?

 Solution: